hclent/CreoleVal/nlg/creolem2m/README.md

 # CreoleM2M

-### Pre-requisites
+### Pre-requisite Bible data

-**We will update this section with a Google Form where you can request the data from us.**

-**We do not own this data, and it his highly confidential due to copy-right, and must not be shared publically.**
+We do not own this data, and it his highly confidential due to copy-right, and must not be shared publically.

-Otherwise if you are looking for **Bible Data** in general, please reach out to [the authors of "Creating a massively parallel Bible corpus](https://aclanthology.org/L14-1215/).
+If you are looking for **Bible Data** in general, please reach out to [the authors of "Creating a massively parallel Bible corpus](https://aclanthology.org/L14-1215/).
 Again, because Bible data is copy-righted, we unfortunately cannot share it publically.

-**YANMTT**: You will need `YANMTT` to decode models we have trained.

-If you dont use YANMTT, you can always use huggingface transformers to fine-tune and decode models yourself.
+**If you have specific questions about the CreoleM2M data, please reach out to the authors.**

-### Data preperation (UNDER CONSTRUCTION)
+### Data preperation

-The Creole language codes are present in `creoles_list.txt`.
+The Creole language codes are present in `creoles_list.txt`, and the dataset sizes are in `corpora_stats.txt`.

-**GOOGLE FORM COMING SOON.**

 Our data is in the following format: